mariowoleg/WebPortfolio/README.md

 # WebPortfolio
 Personal online portfolio made with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.11.
 Hosting has been made with Firebase by Google.

+It is recommended to visualize the webapp using Chrome.
 URL: https://webportfolio-c979a.web.app

 ## Development server